JoelChan13/MealPrepHub/README.md

 - The site was deployed to GitHub pages.
 From the GitHub repository, access mealprephub.
 Click on the deployments section.
 Click on the active deployment link provided.
 - [MealPrepHub Link](https://joelchan13.github.io/mealprephub/)

+### Local Deployment
+- The repository was clones to local machine using the following command in your terminal: git clone <https://github.com/JoelChan13/mealprephub.git>
+- The following command was submitted in the terminal: cd mealprephub.
+- index.html was opened in the browser to start website.

 ## Credits

 ### Content